Guy Adami

 Guy Adami is an American trader, television personality, and professional investor.
 He is one of the original “Fast Money Five” on CNBC's Fast Money.

 Biography

 Early life and education

 Guy Adami was born in North Tarrytown, New York (now known as Sleepy Hollow).
 He is the son of Nancy C. and the deceased Guy M. Adami.
 His parents met and were married during their time at Fordham Law School.
-His father was a member of the law review and both were graduates of the class of 1963.
-Adami's father was Village Justice in Croton-On-Hudson, NY, for more than two decades.

-Adami is the eldest of five children, and is a 1982 graduate of Croton-Harmon High School, where he captained both the varsity football and basketball teams.
+Adami is the eldest of five children and is a 1982 graduate of Croton-Harmon High School, where he captained both the varsity football and basketball teams.
 He was named All-League in both sports.
-His 104-yard interception return against Hastings High School is still one of the longest recorded in high school football.
 In November 2010, Adami was inducted into the Croton Harmon High School Hall of Distinguished Graduates.
-Adami is a 1986 graduate of Georgetown University.
-On April 16, 2009 he was interviewed as part of the University's Witness to History.
+Adami is an honorary 1986 graduate of Georgetown University.
+On April 16, 2009, he was interviewed as part of the University's Witness to History.

 Career

 In June 1986, Adami began his career at Drexel Burnham Lambert where he worked on the floor of the New York Mercantile Exchange.
 In 1996, he joined Goldman Sachs' commodity group, J. Aron as a vice president.
 In 2003, he left Goldman Sachs to become an executive director at CIBC World Markets.

 Adami frequently speaks at colleges and universities, including Quinnipiac University, Adelphi University, University of Richmond, Fordham University, and Georgetown University.
 Adami has also given talks at his son's high school, Delbarton School, in Morristown, New Jersey.
 In 2012, Adami joined the ranks of Keppler Speakers.